Ray Powell (Australian footballer)

 Harold Raymond Powell (7 August 1923 – 7 July 1993) was an Australian rules footballer who played with Essendon in the Victorian Football League (VFL).

 Powell was a utility player, often featuring as a half forward flanker.
 He only twice played more than half the game in a season, with 16 appearances in 1944, followed by 14 games in 1945.
 His 43 goals in 1944, five of them in the finals, were enough to top Essendon's goal-kicking.

-He played for Brunswick from 1947 to 1949 and was then coach of Ascot Vale.
+Powell played for Victorian Football Association (VFA club Brunswick from 1947 to 1949 and was then coach of Ascot Vale.